-Applicants are required to demonstrate a minimum 1:1 non-federal Cost Share/Match.
-For example, if you are requesting the lowest amount of \$10,000, you must show a minimum of \$10,000 in Cost Share/Matching, and your total project expenses must be at least \$20,000.
-Applications that do not submit a project budget meeting the minimum requirement of a \$10,000 request, \$10,000 cost share/match and \$20,000 in total project expenses will be deemed ineligible and not be reviewed.
+Applicants are required to demonstrate a minimum 1:1 nonfederal cost share/match.
+For example, if you are requesting the lowest amount of \$25,000, you must show a minimum of \$25,000 in cost share/matching funds, and your total project expenses must be at least \$50,000.

-We strongly encourage applicants to limit the match to no more than five times the request amount.
 You may use the budget notes section to provide further details on the entire scope of your project budget not represented in the budget form.

-Cost Share/Matching funds do not need to be secured at the time of application, but you will be asked to provide anticipated sources in the Project Income section of the project budget.
-Cost Share/Match may be cash, documented in-kind contributions, or a combination of both.
-The costs included in your project budget should align with your proposed activities, and only include activities and associated costs that will be incurred during the "Period of Performance,"
+Cost share/matching funds do not need to be secured at the time of application, but you will be asked to provide anticipated sources in the Project Income section of the project budget.
+Cost share/match may be cash, documented in-kind contributions, or a combination of both.

-i.e., the span of time necessary to plan, execute, and close out your proposed project.
+The costs included in your project budget should align with your proposed activities and only include activities and associated costs that will be incurred during the "Period of Performance" (i.e., the span of time necessary to plan, execute, and close out your proposed project).
 Any costs incurred before or after those dates will be removed.
 Be as specific as possible.